Questfall/docs/authors/promotion.md

 # Promotion

 Authors can **promote** their quests by burning Silver.
-The more Silver is burned, the higher the mining points in the quest are, and the more visible and attractive it is to users.
+The more Silver is burned, the higher the base reward of a quest is, and the more visible and attractive it is to users.

 **Silver** can be acquired through **Moderation** or by buying it with **Gold**.